tleetyson/fetch-assessment/README.md

 # Installing Python
 Follow the following steps that correlate to your OS:
 - Windows
-    - Download python following this website: https://www.python.org/downloads/ Open the downloaded installer file (python-<version>-amd64.exe).
+    1. Download python following this website: https://www.python.org/downloads/
+    2. Open the downloaded installer file (python-<version>-amd64.exe).
-            !!!
+        - !!!
 Important: Check the box that says "Add Python to PATH" before clicking on "Install Now" !!!
-(This ensures Python is accessible from the command line) iii.
-In the terminal (command prompt), run either of these commands to verify python is installed: "python --version", python3 --version iv.
-In the terminal (command prompt), run either of these commands to verify pip (python's package installer) is installed:
+(This ensures Python is accessible from the command line)
+    3. In the terminal (command prompt), run either of these commands to verify python is installed: "python --version", python3 --version
-                "pip --version"
+    4. In the terminal (command prompt), run either of these commands to verify pip (python's package installer) is installed: "pip --version"
 - Linux/MacOS
     - a.
 Varying Systems
         - i.
 Ubuntu/Debian-based systems: